Moving to Large Scale Sustainable Agriculture And Carbon

 https://www.researchgate.net/publication/263565951_No-till_Farming_and_the_Environment_Do_No-Till_Systems_Require_More_Chemicals

-No-till methods *combined* with cover crops are the best way of moving fast on carbon sequestration.
+No-till methods *combined* with cover crops are the best way of moving fast on chemical reduction.
 The key is to this is through healthy soils teeming with microbes, which by definition means reduced chemical loads.

 However, this implies a change from chemical-anchored industrial agriculture.
 And that brings interesting dilemmas: